SATB2 Gene Foundation

 Dr. Barber Tinselboer is a physician for people with Intellectual Disabilities (ID).
 In the Netherlands, this is a medical specialty, created to provide better medical care to people with ID.
 Her work is comprised mostly of treating the comorbid conditions in people with ID like epilepsy, behavioural issues, psychiatric disorders and additional physical problems.
 She works at ‘s Heeren Loo in Apeldoorn, an organization that provides care, services and treatment for people with ID.
 She also has a son with SATB2-associated syndrome.

 Dr Yuri Zarate is Professor and Chief of the Division of Genetics and Metabolism at University of Kentucky.
 In 2014, Dr Zarate started a research project that led to a report with the first cohort of patients with SATB2-associated syndrome (SAS).
-From there, he established a strong-long lasting relationship with the support group for this rare condition, created the initial dedicated SAS website (https://satb2-portal.broadinstitute.org/), and launched the only available clinical registry for this syndrome.
+From there, he established a strong, long lasting relationship with the support group for this rare condition, created the initial dedicated SAS website (https://satb2-portal.broadinstitute.org/), and launched the only available clinical registry for this syndrome.
 Through his leadership, Arkansas Children’s Hospital hosted multidisciplinary international SAS clinics in 2017 and 2018 and continues to be the only dedicated clinic in the United States to offer routine care for this population.
-Dr Zarate has published extensively on different aspects regarding this syndrome and activity leads and collaborates on several ongoing SAS-related research projects.
+Dr Zarate has published extensively on different aspects regarding this syndrome and actively leads and collaborates on several ongoing SAS-related research projects.

 International Partners

 The SATB2 Gene Foundation is an international organization that supports all families living around the globe, through a unified approach to ensure that we succeed in achieving our mission and vision for all families living with SATB2-associated syndrome.
-Together, we continue to collaborate and provide support of our families, educating the world about SAS, and furthering research.
+Together, we continue to collaborate and provide support for our families, educating the world about SAS, and furthering research.

 SATB2 Connect (Australia, New Zealand, and Asia Pacific region)